Blackberry Basil Mocktail

 Instructions

-• In mortar and pestle, crush the blackberries, basil and granulated sugar until a jelly-like paste is formed to make a blackberry basil syrup.
+• Crush the blackberries, basil and granulated sugar until a jelly-like paste is formed to make a blackberry basil syrup in the mortar and pestle.

 • Over a small bowl or container, strain the syrup through a nut milk bag or cheese cloth making sure no seeds fall through.